 A break from the concrete jungle of Tokyo is never far away with the city’s abundance of parks and gardens.
 One such heralded spot is none other than Hamarikyu Gardens, located just ten minutes walk away from Tsukiji Station.
 These magnificent gardens were once upon a time the residence of a feudal lord but became publicly accessible after 1945.
 The foliage with a number of plum and cherry trees to bloom in spring and striking autumn foliage to enjoy between October and November.
 There is also a teahouse that sits in the middle of a pond where you can enjoy a cup of tea and perhaps be inspired enough to write a line of haiku or two as you take in the captivating sights of nature.

-At the time of writing, Hamarikyu Gardens is closed to prevent the spread of Covid-19.
+Hamarikyu Gardens currently requires advance reservation to prevent the spread of Covid-19.
 Check their website for the most up-to-date information on opening times and dates before heading out.

 3. Namiyoke Inari Shrine